agpoyraz/Concentricity_Measurement/README.md

 # Concentricity_Measurement

-This project shares an industrial machine vision dataset for washer-like metal parts and compares subpixel-based methods for measuring the **concentricity** of circular features.
+This project shares an industrial machine vision dataset for washer-like metal parts and evaluates multiple subpixel-based methods for measuring the **concentricity** of circular features.

+A newly proposed **Subpixel Intensity-Weighted Centroid Algorithm** is introduced, which improves robustness against edge noise and local defects.
+It is evaluated in comparison with classical methods and a commercial PSG device.

 The system calculates **normalized concentricity**, defined as the Euclidean distance between the centers of the inner and outer circles divided by the outer diameter.
-This approach ensures that the measurement is **scale-invariant** and can be compared across parts of different sizes.
+This scale-invariant metric allows meaningful comparisons across parts of different sizes.

 🔗 GitHub Repository: [https://github.com/agpoyraz/Concentricity_Measurement](https://github.com/agpoyraz/Concentricity_Measurement)